Basic Mathematics (1-5)

-Designed for students who need to review basic math concepts such as whole number, fraction and decimal operations.
+For students who need to review basic math concepts such as whole number, fraction and decimal operations.
 Appropriate placement test scores.

 An algebra course for students intending to enroll in MATH& 146, Introduction to Stats.
-This course does not meet the algebra prerequisite for other quantitative skills courses or for transfer to the University of Washington.
+This course does not meet the algebra prerequisite or other quantitative skills courses or for transfer to the University of Washington.
 Prerequisite: MATH 096 or Compass score of 78+.

-ALGEBRA I (1-5)
+Algebra I (1-5)

-ALGEBRA II (1-5)
+Algebra II (1-5)

 Introduces the concept of functions, their graphs and properties.
 Particular attention will be paid to linear, quadratic, exponential and logarithmic functions.
 Prerequisite: MATH 098 or equivalent.